ph818/openmediavault-docs/administration/users.rst

 Option to select a |sf| as root for home folders for new users created in the
 |webui|.
 Previously existing users created before enabling this setting will not have
-their home folders moved to this new location.
+a home folder.
 You can manually edit :file:`/etc/passwd` to point them to the new location.
-Also existing users data in default linux location :file:`/home` has to be moved manually.
+OMV does not store any user data on the system drive, therefore user folders in /home are unsupported.

 Group
 =====